bhanu4955/Softmania-Documents/Splunk App Deployment using jenkins CICD.md

 **Step 2: Spinning up EC2 instance and installing all the packages (Java)**

 Sign in to AWS Console:

 Go to the AWS Management Console (https://aws.amazon.com/console/) and sign in.
 Navigate to EC2:

 In the AWS Management Console, navigate to the EC2 service by clicking on "Services" in the top menu and selecting "EC2" under the "Compute" section.

 Launch an Instance:

 Click on the "Launch Instance" button to start the EC2 instance creation process.

 Choose an Amazon Machine Image (AMI):
 Select an AMI for your instance.
 You can choose from a variety of Linux and Windows AMIs.
 For example, you can choose an Amazon Linux 2 AMI.

 Choose an Instance Type:
 Select an instance type based on your requirements.
 The instance type determines the hardware capabilities of your EC2 instance.

 Configure Instance Details:
 Configure instance details such as the number of instances, network settings, and IAM role.
 You can use the default settings for most options.

 Add Storage:
 Configure the storage settings for your instance.
 You can add additional EBS volumes if needed.

 Configure Security Group:
 Configure the security group to control inbound and outbound traffic to your instance.
 You'll need to open ports for SSH (22) and any other services you plan to run.(Note :customTCP: port(8000); All traffic(22))

 Review and Launch:
 Review your instance configuration and click on "Launch" to launch your EC2 instance.

 Install Packages:
 Once connected to your instance, you can install packages using the package manager for your distribution.
-For example, on Amazon Linux 2, you can use yum/apt depend on OS
+For example, on Amazon Linux
+2. you can use yum/apt depend on OS
 ```
-sudo yum/apt update -y
+sudo apt update -y
-sudo yum/apt install package-name
+sudo apt install package-name
 sudo apt update
 sudo apt install openjdk-17-jre
 ```

 **Step 3: Installing the Jenkins and installing the required plugins for deployments**